-VT Garraway Investment Fund Series II.

-"Associates"

-"Auditor"

-"Business Day" or "Dealing Day"

-"Class" or "Classes"

-"COLL"

-"Company"

-"Conversion"

-The exchange where permissible of shares held from one Class in the Fund for shares of another class in the same Fund.

-"Dealing Day"

-Monday to Friday where these days are Business Days.

-"Depositary"

-NatWest Trustee and Depositary Services Limited.

-"Director" or "Directors"

-The directors of the Company from time to time (including the ACD).

-"EEA State"

-A member state of the European Union and any other state which is within the European Economic Area.

-"Efficient Portfolio Management" or "EPM"

-For the purposes of this Prospectus, means an investment technique where derivatives are used for one or more of the following purposes: reduction of risk, reduction of costs or the generation of additional capital or income for the fund with rules laid down in COLL.

-"Eligible Institution"

-One of certain eligible institutions being a BCD credit institution authorised by its home state regulator, as defined in the glossary of definitions in the FCA Handbook, or an ISD investment firm authorised by its home state regulator as defined in the glossary of definitions in the FCA Handbook.

-"the FCA"

-The Financial Conduct Authority or any other regulatory body which may assume its regulatory responsibilities from time to time.

-"the FCA Handbook"

-The FCA Handbook of Rules and Guidance, as amended from time to time.

-"the FCA Register"

-The public record, as required by section 347 of the Financial Services and Markets Act 2000 (the public record) of every:

-- (a) authorised person;

-- (b) AUT;

-- (c) ICVC;

-- (d) recognised scheme;

-- (e) recognised investment exchange;

-- (f) recognised clearing house;

-- (g) individual to whom a prohibition order relates;

-- (h) approved person; and

-- (i) person within such other class (if any) as the FCA may determine; except as provided by any transitional provisions.

-"the FCA Rules"

-The rules contained in the Collective Investment Schemes sourcebook published by the FCA as part of the FCA Handbook.

-"Fund" or "Funds"
+"Company" VT EPIC Investment Fund Series II.
+"Conversion" The exchange where permissible of shares held from one Class in the Fund for shares of another class in the same Fund.
+"Dealing Day" Monday to Friday where these days are Business Days.
+"Depositary" NatWest Trustee and Depositary Services Limited.
+"Director" or "Directors" The directors of the Company from time to time (including the ACD).
+"EEA State" A member state of the European Union and any other state which is within the European Economic Area.
+"Efficient Portfolio Management" or "EPM" For the purposes of this Prospectus, means an investment technique where derivatives are used for one or more of the following purposes: reduction of risk, reduction of costs or the generation of additional capital or income for the fund with rules laid down in COLL.
+"Eligible Institution" One of certain eligible institutions being a BCD credit institution authorised by its home state regulator, as defined in the glossary of definitions in the FCA Handbook, or an ISD investment firm authorised by its home state regulator as defined in the glossary of definitions in the FCA Handbook. "the FCA" The Financial Conduct Authority or any other regulatory body which may assume its regulatory responsibilities from time to time. "the FCA Handbook" The FCA Handbook of Rules and Guidance, as amended from time to time. "the FCA Register" The public record, as required by section 347 of the Financial Services and Markets Act 2000 (the public record) of every: (a) authorised person; (b) AUT; (c) ICVC; (d) recognised scheme; (e) recognised investment exchange; (f) recognised clearing house; (g) individual to whom a prohibition order relates; (h) approved person; and (i) person within such other class (if any) as the FCA may determine; except as provided by any transitional provisions. "the FCA Rules" The rules contained in the Collective Investment Schemes sourcebook published by the FCA as part of the FCA Handbook.
+"Fund" or "Funds" A sub-fund or sub-funds of the Company as created from time to time.
+Each Fund forms part of the property of the

-A sub-fund or sub-funds of the Company as created from time to time.
-Each Fund forms part of the property of the Company but its assets are treated as separate from the Company and the other sub-funds and they are invested in accordance with the investment objective applicable to that Fund.
+Company but its assets are treated as separate from the Company and the other sub-funds and they are invested in accordance with the investment objective applicable to that Fund.